vippsas/vipps-checkout/vipps-checkout-api.md

 #### Session polling

-Vipps Checkout will expose a polling endpoint as described in our [Swagger][retrieve-sessioninfo-endpoint].
+Vipps Checkout will expose a [polling endpoint][retrieve-sessioninfo-endpoint].
 The complete URL for polling is returned from the [session creation endpoint][create-checkout-session-endpoint] as `pollingUrl`.

 #### Determine status of payment

 The status of the Payment can be either `CREATED, AUTHORISED, TERMINATED`, and can be found inside the `PaymentDetails` object in both the callback or session polling response.
 Note that a callback will never be in the `CREATED` state, as it is only sent after a payment is completed in an end state.
 For example when a customer successfully pays, the `PaymentDetails.state` is `AUTHORISED`.
 If the payment is initiated and ongoing, it will be `CREATED`.
 If the payment was either aborted, expired or an error occurred, the state is `TERMINATED`.
-Please refer to the [Swagger schema][retrieve-sessioninfo-endpoint] for `CallbackSessionDetails` and `GetSessionResponse` to see the whole context.
+Please refer to the [OpenAPI schema][retrieve-sessioninfo-endpoint] for `CallbackSessionDetails` and `GetSessionResponse` to see the whole context.

 If you want more granular information about the payment, you can call the [underlying API][get-payment-endpoint] that Vipps Checkout itself uses.